 Since 2016, Ben Van den Berghe and Alexey Shlyk (°1986, Belarus, lives and works in Antwerp) maintain a collaborative artistic practice that explores the transformative ability of photography as optical architecture.
 The artists experiment with monumentally scaled photography, addressing the trompe-l’oeil tradition through collages of digital photography, found footage, 3D rendered images and pixel-software.
 Their work often revolves around tensions between controlled and uncontrollable environments.
 The preoccupation with architecture and a shared background in photography launched a collaborative investigation into photographic architecture asking how it can generate immersive experiences.
 This led them to investigate decisive modernist authors such as the Dutch monk and architect Dom Hans Van der Laan and Mexican architect Luis Barragan.
 The artists navigate a space between the modernist paradigm of hygiene and self-control, and the contemporary Private Eden: an escapist virtual space where we surrender.
 In their work, physical transformations of the space are achieved through computer generated image environments (3D renders) which become physical (in the form of monumental wallpaper prints), or as the continuation of the image into the exhibition space (wallpapers with calculated perspective, water on the floor extending the image, marble bar sculpture juxtaposed to facsimile images of its surface).
 A constant theme throughout the work is crossing the border where image ends and reality begins, the breaking of the fourth wall.

 Their collaborative practice started with ‘The Plastic Number’ (2017), which was presented at KRIEG, Hasselt.
 Later that year they won the 'Art Contest' in Brussels with their photographic installation ‘San Cristobal’ (2017).
-They continued to develop large photographic installations such as 'Freak Wave Platform’ (2018) in Mexico City, ‘Private Eden’ at Art Brussels (2018), CC Hasselt (2019) and Texture Kortrijk (2021), 'Swan Song — Virtual Escape' at GALLERY GALLERY (2021) and their latest project 'Modular Models' at The Mothership in Antwerp (2021).
+They continued to develop large photographic installations such as 'Freak Wave Platform’ (2018) in Mexico City, ‘Private Eden’ at Art Brussels (2018), CC Hasselt (2019) and Texture Kortrijk (2021), 'Swan Song — Virtual Escape' at GALLERY GALLERY (2021), De Melkweg in Amsterdam and Gosset Site in Brussels and their latest project 'Modular Models' at The Mothership in Antwerp (2021).